Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

 # Azure AI Projects client library for .NET

-TODO: [Update README] The Azure AI Assistants client library for .NET is an adaptation of OpenAI's REST APIs that provides an idiomatic interface and rich integration with the rest of the Azure SDK ecosystem.
-It will connect to Azure AI resources endpoint.

-Use this library to:

-- Create and manage assistants, threads, messages, and runs
-- Configure and use tools with assistants
-- Upload and manage files for use with assistants

 ## Getting started

 ### Prerequisites

-To use Assistants capabilities, you'll need to use an Azure AI resource, you must have an [Azure subscription](https://azure.microsoft.com/free/dotnet/) and [Azure AI access](https://learn.microsoft.com/azure/cognitive-services/openai/overview#how-do-i-get-access-to-azure-openai).
-This will allow you to create an Azure AI resource and get both a connection URL as well as API keys.
-For more information, see [Quickstart: Get started generating text using Azure AI Service](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart).
+To use Azure AI Projects capabilities, you must have an [Azure subscription](https://azure.microsoft.com/free/dotnet/).
+This will allow you to create an Azure AI resource and get a connection URL.

 ### Install the package